Atar369/COMP2113/README.md

 Girl : A young female living in the village, although not wielding the power of a hero, has her own special adventure in the story.

 FEATURE:
 This game is a story-based game.
 Player can explore around the designed maps to trigger different interactions with the NPCs in the game.
-The chats are designed to be random so characters may chat to you with various dialogues.
 The decision making dring scenarios of the player will me the core of the entire gameplay.
 Each choice will lead to a different ending.
 The Player can unlock 6 achievements by attaining to all the endings.

+Generation of random game sets or events: Some chats are designed to be random so characters may chat to you with various dialogues.

+Data structure for storing game status: Player can store their game status so that they can continue the gameplay at the same position.

+Dynamic memory management: Dynamic memory is used to reduce the memory storage during gamplay and saving.

+File input/output: The story, dialouges, endings, player's choices, saved game status, input and output data are in their respective files.

+Program codes in multiple files: Our codes are in multiple files so that the codes can be organized and maintained in a better way.

+Proper indentation and naming styles: The indentation and naming works were done properly.

+In-code documentation: There are comments and documentation included in our codes for other developers to understander and modify the codes.

 HOW TO COMPILE AND RUN:

-*A text-based game is a console application that can be accessed using the Linux terminal and via SSH.*

-- randomness
-- multiple endings, multiple characters
+1. Open a terminal in the group project folder.
+2. Compile the game using the provided Makefile by the command "make".
+3. Run the game by selecting "NEW GAME".

 HOW TO PLAY:
 W - Move Upwards